Embedding in Recommender Systems: A Survey: Graph based Embedding

 \subsection{Embedding of Heterogeneous Graphs}

 The heterogeneous graph is a more realistic representation of many real-world graphs than simplified graphs like homogeneous and bipartite graphs.
 These graphs encompass diverse node categories that can be interconnected.
 In contrast to homogeneous graphs with just one node type, heterogeneous graphs are more intricate and contain more abundant information.
 In the context of recommender systems, incorporating diverse relationships can lead to more accurate learned entity embeddings.
 For instance, combining a user-item bipartite graph with a social network of users can enhance the precision of predicting user preferences.
 Recent research focuses on enhancing user embeddings in recommender systems by incorporating social influence modeling.
 DiffNet~\cite{wu2019neural} and GraphRec~\cite{fan2019graph} tackle social and user-item networks separately.
 DiffNet oversimplifies social influence modeling by assuming uniform influence among a user's neighbors.
 In contrast, GraphRec employs GAT~\cite{velivckovic2017graph} to better model real-world social influence by weighing friends' influence based on the similarity of their initial embeddings.
 DiffNet++ \cite{wu2020diffnet++} builds upon DiffNet by introducing a unified framework that considers both social networks and user-item bipartite graphs.
 It addresses the limitation of DiffNet's inability to distinguish varying degrees of influence from different neighbors through a multi-level attention mechanism.
-GES~\cite{wang2018billion} leverages related side information like brand to aggregate nodes' embeddings for obtaining item embeddings in heterogeneous graphs.
+GES~\cite{wang2018billion} leverages related side information, like brand, to aggregate nodes' embeddings for obtaining item embeddings in heterogeneous graphs.
 However, these methods primarily account for static social influence.
 DANSER~\cite{wu2019dual} introduces a dual GAT to capture both static and dynamic influence, acknowledging that a user's impact on friends can vary based on items, leading to more realistic embeddings.